2023 Israel–Palestine tensions: Background

+Since 2001, Palestinian groups have frequently fired rockets and mortars into Israel proper, targeting mostly civilians and triggering retaliatory strikes.
+Most rockets have been fired from the Gaza Strip, controlled by Hamas.
+During the 2006 Lebanon War, Hezbollah launched a large amount of rockets from Lebanon to Israel.
+Since the end of the war, attacks from Lebanon have been less common than attacks from Gaza.

 The clashes occurred during a period of increased Israeli–Palestinian tensions due to the convergence of the Muslim holy month of Ramadan, the Jewish holiday of Passover, and the Christian Holy Week.

 Since the beginning of Ramadan on 22 March, Muslim worshippers had attempted to stay overnight in the Al-Aqsa mosque, a practice usually permitted only in the last 10 days of the holiday (11–21 April).
 Israel Police had entered the mosque to evict worshippers nightly over Ramadan.

 On 3 April, Israel Police detained a Jewish activist with the Temple Mount Administration in an attempt to head off attempts by Jewish groups to contravene the ban on Jewish prayer in the Al-Aqsa Mosque compound and perform a ritual sacrifice for Passover, which would begin the evening of 4 April.
 The same day, the National Security Minister Ben-Gvir advocated for Jewish groups to go to Temple Mount during Passover, but refrain from ritual sacrifice.
 According to the status quo, Jews are allowed to visit the Temple Mount site but not pray there.